Tripp Athletic Center - UMass Dartmouth Corsairs

 Fans 2

 UMass Dartmouth averages between 200-300 fans per game at Tripp Athletic Center.
 As is typical of other small schools in the northeast, the crowd here can be described as a “friends and family” crowd.
 Many of the fans in the stands have a personal connection with the athletes on the court.
-There are lots of proud parents and classmates mixed in with some die-hard local hoops fans.
+There are lots of proud parents and classmates mixed in with a few die-hard local hoops fans.
 UMass Dartmouth’s membership in the Little East Conference means the bulk of their schedule consists of other local schools.
 It’s not unusual to see visiting fans taking in the action as well.

 Access 3

-UMass Dartmouth is located in suburban Dartmouth, Massachusetts, in between the small cities of Fall River and New Bedford.
+UMass Dartmouth is located in suburban Dartmouth, Massachusetts, in between the cities of Fall River and New Bedford.
 The school is easily accessed by Interstate 195.
 Route 6, the main commercial thoroughfare in this area, passes near the campus.
 Given the suburban location of the campus, driving is the primary method for getting to UMass Dartmouth.
-The Southeastern Regional Transit Authority (SRTA) operates busses to both Fall River and New Bedford that arrive on campus roughly every half hour.
+The Southeastern Regional Transit Authority (SRTA) operates buses to both Fall River and New Bedford that arrive on campus roughly every half hour.

 Return on Investment 5